ecorn85/Excel_Raffle_System/README.md

 The workbook uses Excel's Visual Basic API to manipulate cells.
 It also uses Excel's built-in formulas and conditional formatting.

 The code can be accessed by pressing "Alt + F11."

+## Requirements
+- Excel 2007 or later
+- Macros must be enabled (usually by a Security Warning propmt from Excel) for the code to run.

 ## How it works